Rotimi779/Scrabble/README.md

 - **End the turn:** The board is displayed, the player’s number of tiles goes back to 7 by taking needed tiles from the bag  and the next player takes their turn.

 - **Second turn:** From the second turn, player 2 is initialized with 7 tiles and has to create a word that connects to the word placed on the board by player 1.
-To do this the player taps on the button where they want their word to start from If the connection create 2 new words, the player get points from both words
+To do this the player taps on the button where they want their word to start from.
+If the connection create 2 new words, the player get points from both words.

+- ** AI player's turn: The AI player decides what the best word is to play by checking it's tiles and the tiles that have been placed on the board then places it on the board. **

 - **End the game:** The game ends when no more tiles in the tile bag and one player uses up the remaining tiles they are holding

 ## RoadMap
-- **Deliverable 3:** addition of blank tiles, premium squares and the ability to use any number of AI players.
 - **Deliverable 4:** multiple level undo/redo, save/load features and customization of board with alternate premium squares

 ## Issues
-### Intersecting tiles implementation
-The program recognizes words that have already been placed as a new perpendicular word which it adds the score of to the total score.

-There is also an issue where it skips the turn of the player if the word they place cannot be made up of theri tiles
+### Add issues here

 ## Future implementation